seiyria/Types-of-Mania/README.md

 A difficulty modifier tool for Trials of Mana.
 Credits to [pyroll](https://github.com/pyroll/Trials-of-Mania---Difficulty-Mod) for the original Python scripts that got this going.

+## Party Builder

+Interested in building a party to go with your higher difficulty?
+[Check out this handy tool](https://trialsofmana.seiyria.com/)!

 ## Features

 * Allows for changing of the following stats via a multiplier: hp, mp, atk, def, agi, int, spr, luck, offMag, defMag, exp, lucre, drop1, drop2, drop3.